 Of course, there’s a much simpler explanation that covers all of the facts.
 It’s called plastic failure and it can be caused by the material used, poor design, sloppy manufacturing processes or improper handling.

 Readers can judge for themselves.
-Which seems more likely; the water somehow came to life, or the jugs were poorly made?
+Which seems more likely; the water somehow came to life, or the jugs were leaky?

-More recently, the Angry Photographer has tipped his hand, revealing the motive behind this baseless claim.
+More recently, the Angry Photographer may have tipped his hand, revealing the motive behind this baseless claim about his water jugs.
 He shared with his audience that one of his properties includes a natural spring.

-The Theoria Apophasis then asked viewers for suggestions about what he should do with the spring, broadly hinting that he was thinking about starting a bottled water business.
-The next video he made harkened back to the bizarre claims about water outlined above.
+The Theoria Apophasis host then asked viewers for suggestions about what he should do with the pure spring water.
+Is he thinking about starting a bottled water business?

-Kentucky Ken went on to use his leaky bottle anecdote to prop up an unsubstantiated claim that water dissolves plastic bottles, absorbing supposedly toxic micro plastic particles in the process.
-It seems his new business plan is to sell his spring water in glass bottles to differentiate his product from competitors with his odd claims providing his value proposition.
+Kentucky Ken went on to use his leaky bottle anecdote to prop up an unsubstantiated claim that water dissolves plastic bottles.
+Supposedly it absorbs toxic micro-plastic particles in the process.

-Ken Wheeler is also deeply concerned about an anomaly that comes from microwaving water.
-Anyone who’s ever made instant coffee using a microwave will have noticed this.
+Based on his conception of water as an antenna, Ken Wheeler also claims to be deeply concerned about an anomaly from microwaving water.
+Anyone who’s ever made instant coffee using a microwave will have noticed it.

-Water heated in a microwave will foam up and sometimes overflow the cup when you add instant coffee crystals or tea leaves.
+Water heated in a microwave will foam up and sometimes overflow the cup when you add instant coffee crystals or a tea bag.
 This doesn’t happen if you boil the water in a kettle.

-This phenomenon happens because microwave ovens induce motion in bipolar molecules like water to generate heat.
+Microwave ovens work by inducing motion in bipolar molecules like water, generating heat.
 The foaming from this molecular motion can be a bit of a nuisance but is otherwise completely harmless.

 Microwave Foaming a Nuisance but Completely Harmless

-Yet, the Angry Photographer is convinced that microwaves are causing serious public health issues.
-As always, he has no facts or evidence on which to base this opinion and experts fundamentally disagree.
+Insisting on impossible standards of proof about public water safety, the Angry Photographer claims that microwaves are causing serious health problems.
+As always, he has no facts or evidence on which to base this opinion and experts fundamentally disagree with him.

 Ken Wheeler then takes his “water as antenna” notion to even greater heights of absurdity.
 He insists that “every microsecond, people are being bombarded by millions and millions of frequencies.”

 This is an issue, according to the Angry Photographer, because “the interlocutor for the tuning of the signal of the manifestation of consciousness is water.”
-Supposedly, radio signal traffic creates spiritual interference of some sort that causes mental illness.
+Supposedly, radio signal traffic creates spiritual interference of some sort, causing mental illness.
 One wonders if he sports a tinfoil hat in private.

 Radio signals consist of non-ionizing electromagnetic waves.
-The energy level per quantum in a radio wave is much too weak to affect atoms or molecules, meaning that it’s physically impossible for them to interfere with Ken Wheeler’s watery antennae.
+The energy level per quantum in a radio wave is much too weak to affect atoms or molecules, so it’s physically impossible for them to disturb Ken Wheeler’s watery antennae.

 The Theoria Apophasis presenter also claims “I’ve never drank from the tap in my life.”
 He tell his viewers he drinks bottled mineral water almost exclusively.

-Bottled water is a foolish waste of money for someone who is always crying poor and begging for donations.
-Disposing of all those bottles is also an environmental concern.
+Bottled mineral water is a foolish waste of money for someone who is always crying poor and begging for donations.
+Disposing of all those bottles is also a genuine environmental concern.

 Tap Water is “Quantitatively but Not Qualitatively Pure”

 Ken Wheeler’s reasoning is that tap water passes through municipal water filtration systems.
-The fact that qualified staff and government inspectors rigorously test the water flowing out of these plants means nothing to him.
+The fact that qualified staff and government inspectors rigorously test the water flowing out of these plants only fuels his delusion that governments are a vast conspiracy bent on world domination.

-Once again, Ken Wheeler offers no explanation or evidence in support of this “qualitative” impurity.
-It seems that the thought of water treatment used to remove “dirty cooties” makes him feel icky.
+Once again, Ken Wheeler offers no explanation or evidence in support of this “qualitative” impurity, or that water has a memory.
+It seems the thought of water treatment removing “dirty cooties” simply makes him feel icky.

 It’s odd to have so many phobias and misconceptions about something one believes is the source of all life.
 It’s also hard to misunderstand something as simple in principle as water, but Ken Wheeler somehow manages it.